HOME CLOTHES & ACCESSORIESFABRICS & SEWINGGLOSSARY of CLOTHING TERMSBEAUTY & HYGIENEMANNERSSAINTSA WOMAN'S LIFE

 Pilgrim Badges

-Most pilgrim badges were made of an alloy of lead and tin or pewter.
-Badges favoured by women usually featured St Katherine, patron saint of learning for young women, or of the Virgin Mary.
+Pilgrim badges were made of an alloy of lead and tin or pewter.
+These were cast in moulds and were often cheaply made with the quality of the pewter varying greatly.
+Badges favoured by women featured Saint Katherine, patron saint of learning for young women, or of the Virgin Mary.

 Copyright © Rosalie Gilbert